 Improved library collections of Talking Books, Books-on-CD, DAISY talking books, and Large Print book collections

-In 2015, funds from this bequest helped expand the audiobook (regular Books-on-CD and MP3), large print, and daisy reader collections, and improve accessibility of the library's website with the introduction of BrowseAloud technology.
+In 2015, funds from this bequest helped expand the audiobook (regular Books-on-CD and MP3), large print, and daisy reader collections, and improve accessibility of the library's website with the introduction of BrowseAloud (now ReachDeck) technology.

 In 2007 and 2010, the Library received generous bequests from the estate of lifelong Aldershot resident and long-time library customer Mae Beatrice Broadbent.
 The bequests, totalling $98,850, fund a permanent endowment from which annual contributions support the purchase of large print books.

-In October 2015, BPL transferred management of the Fund to Burlington Foundation (BF).
+In October 2015, BPL transferred management of the Fund to the Burlington Foundation (BF).
 With the interest earned on the bequest, BF received $112,226.83 for the endowment fund.

 Thanks to this generous bequest directed towards the purchase of print and non-print non-fiction items, Burlington Public Library annually enhances such collections as art, history, business, science, and English as a Second Language books, as well as popular classes in the Great Courses lecture series, available in both DVD and Book-on-CD formats.